Error message title

 Water and Soil Management

 The project is located in a region renowned for the quality of its agricultural land.
-We will be conscious in the design of the wind farm of the importance of preserving water and soil quality.
+We will develop and implement a Soil and Water Management Plan which will require the approval of the Planning Secretary prior to construction.

 Community